SciML/DiffEqOnline/README.md

 yet.
 To set that up, run the following commands:

 ```
-julia srvr.jl &
+julia api/srvr.jl &
-julia run_api.jl
+julia api/run_api.jl
 ```

 Go to `http://localhost:7777/squareit/WzEsMiwzXQ==` to see if it's working.
 The nonsensical bit at the end is the base64 encoding of `"[1,2,3]"`.
 You should see a response of `{"data":"[1,4,9]"}`.

 # Development notes for the angular-cli front end